jack0817/AsyncStore/README.md

 ### 3. Bindings

-AsyncStores can bind (or subscribe) to any AsyncSequence.
+AsyncStores can bind (or subscribe) to any AsyncSequence and they can create streams for binding purposes either from a state keyPath or from another AsyncStore.

 ```swift
 extension UserStore {